• Skip to primary navigation

 The mermaid who couldn't (JKP) by Ali Redford and Kara Simpson.
 Book review by The Hope-Filled Family, UK Christian parenting and adoption blog.

 Being removed from your biological family, at whatever age it happens, has life-changing impact.
 There will be negative emotions and responses which feel so intuitive, that the idea of ever shaking them off seems impossible.
-The more resources which help children and parents to navigate these … [Read more...] about THE MERMAID WHO COULDN’T – BOOK REVIEW
+The more resources which help children and parents to navigate these tricky … [Read more...] about THE MERMAID WHO COULDN’T – BOOK REVIEW

 Adoption· Family Life· Parenting· Parenting an Adopted Child